Flaviusns/IconGenerator/README.md

 We are not responsible for possible problems in your system, you accept the program as it is.

+Java it´s required.

-Java it´s required, javafx it´s requiered too.
+Javafx it´s requiered too.

 Installers no more supported.

 Now we use the app itself, like an .app for macOS and a .exe for windows (available soon).
 For linux based system you can use java -jar in terminal to execute the jar file.
 The jar file is always available.

-**Beta Phase 0.8.1**
+## Beta Phase 0.8.1

 Solving a bug that not allow to use "New Image" button in Windows platforms.

-**Beta Phase 0.8.0**
+## Beta Phase 0.8.0

 New features: